-In the 1930’s, U.S. Army Colonel George R. Spalding warned Army leaders not to build the navigation channel through western Iowa until the river’s floods had been checked by upstream dams.
+In the 1930s, Colonel George R. Spalding warned advised his superiors in the Army Corps of Engineers that the navigation channel should not be built along the Missouri through western Iowa until the river’s floods had been checked by upstream dams.
 Spalding worried about the Wild River’s ability to quickly jump its banks and alter its course.
-He believed the river would outflank and destroy the Army’s pile dikes and revetments.
-The leadership of the Army Corps ignored Spalding and built the navigation channel to Sioux City.
+He believed the river, unless reined-in by big dams, would outflank and destroy the Army’s pile dikes and revetments.
+The leadership of the Corps ignored Spalding’s advise and built the navigation channel to Sioux City.

-In the 1940’s and early 1950’s, the Missouri south of Sioux City, as Col. Spalding had predicted, washed away over a hundred million dollars worth of pile dikes, revetments, and willow mattresses.
-By the early 1950’s, the Missouri in western Iowa had reverted to what Army officials referred to as a “wild state” – meaning it had busted out of the Army’s navigation channel and flowed unimpeded across its valley floor.
+In the 1940s and early 1950s, the Missouri south of Sioux City, as Col. Spalding had predicted, washed away over a hundred million dollars worth of pile dikes, revetments, and willow mattresses.
+By the early 1950s, the Missouri in western Iowa, according to Army officials, had reverted to a “wild state” – meaning it had busted out of the Army’s navigation channel and flowed unimpeded across its valley floor.

-During the floods of 2011 and 2019, the Missouri through western Iowa broke out of its navigation channel in dozens of places.
-The Army responded to those two floods as it had to the floods of the 1940’s and 1950’s – it rebuilt the navigation channel to Sioux City.
+During the floods of 2011 and 2019, the Missouri broke out of its navigation channel in dozens of places.
+The Army responded to those two floods as it had to the floods of the 1940s and 1950s – it rebuilt the navigation channel to Sioux City.
 But if history is any guide, we can be certain the Missouri at some future date will again dismantle the navigation channel and flow once more as a Wild River.